aiven/devportal/docs/platform/howto/billing-aws-marketplace-subscription.rst

 Aiven makes its services available through the Amazon AWS Marketplace.
 This article shows the steps needed to create a subscription that links the accounts.

-First, there are some steps that need to be completed on the AWS Marketplace page before heading over to the Aiven console and finishing the process.
+First, there are some steps that need to be completed on the AWS Marketplace page before heading over to the Aiven Console and finishing the process.

 AWS Marketplace setup
 ---------------------